-All Third through Fifth grade students will take the Ohio's New Age Assessments in reading and math (computer based tests).
+All Third through Fifth grade students will take the Ohio's Statewide Assessments in reading and math (computer based tests).
 Ohio's Third Grade Reading Guarantee law requires students to meet a minimum score on the state reading test in order to move on to fourth grade.
 Students have two opportunities to pass these important tests (Fall and Spring).
-Additionally, Fourth graders will take the Ohio Social Studies Assessments as well as a standardized test battery known as the Terra Nova Test.
-Fifth graders will also take the Ohio Science Assessments.
+Additionally, Fifth graders will take the Ohio Science Assessment.
+Fourth Graders participate in a standardized test battery known as the Terra Nova Test.